A beginner’s guide to scams

 You’ll receive emails from people claiming to be ex-ministers or royalty from other nations, often in Africa, asking if they can use your bank account to deposit a large sum of money in order to get it out of the country.
 They will normally offer to pay you a fee.

-They’ll ask for your bank details and may also ask you to send money to cover legal fees and so on.
+They’ll ask for your bank details and might also ask you to send money to cover legal fees and so on.
 But there is no money and you’ll be out of pocket.
 There is also a similar scam coming from China that’s related to wills.

 Also called ‘pump and dump’, this is a scam where fake stock market traders contact you out of the blue and give you the hard sell on buying shares that are either non-existent or virtually worthless.